khaiyichin/collective_perception/docs/scripts_explained.md

 >:warning: Depending on the size of the simulated experiment (i.e., simulation duration, number of agents, number of tested parameters tested in a single execution), the conversion process may take a substantial amount of time (10 minutes to 1 hour).
 It is recommended that you start small to gauge the required conversion time.

 ### Visualizing data
+>:info: This subsection enumerates some visualization options that have been created for you to use.
+If you want to manipulate the data directly and create your own figures, go to the [Process Data Manually](#process-data-manually) subsection below.

 You can generate 3 forms of plots using the visualization data (i.e., the converted pickle file):

 1. `series`: time-series plot of agent estimates, for a fixed inner parameter pair (target fill ratio and sensor probability) and a fixed outer parameter pair.